letyang23/ucla-lecture-notes/CS 263-NLP/Lecture Notes.md

 `1. put embeddings into vector/matrix 2.
 Pass it through a linear layer (Projection layer) 3. do a activiation and put it through another linear layer.
 4. Then put it through softmax layer `

+`Say if you have a trigram model representation, then you have previous two words as input, then you get two embeddings.
+In order to combine these two embeddings, you put it (concatenate) in a long vector (from 1 x n to 1 x 2n).
+Then you pass it through a linear layer.
+After linear layer, you get a hidden representation, then you do a activation (tanh).
+Then you get another linear layer (linear projection).
+Then you do the softmax on the linear layer.
+After this softmax you will get a {1 x v} vector.
+Each element of the vector is the probability distribution over all the vocabulary. `

+`What if we have a trigram with n=100 dimension of the word embedding? -Then we get 200 (2x100) word embedding -> become a 1x200 vector `

 ##### Recall word embeddings

 - Word tokens map to vectors in a **low-dimensional space**